 spec: image: application: <component image>:<tag>

-In the same component CR, verify that the CFK init container image tag has been updated during the CFK upgrade process.
-The image tag should be the current version of CFK,
+In the same component CR, update the CFK init container image.
+The image tag is the version of CFK,

 When upgrading Kafka: